This is not a blog on how to write better. It’s a blog on how to be a better writer.

 I write for people who write, especially nonfiction authors, journalists, academics, and thought leaders.
 I understand how difficult it is to balance complex information and delightful prose with looming deadlines and debilitating procrastination.

-If you’re a writer who cares about the craft, who writes out of conviction, who starts every chapter of their life on a blank page—this is for you.
+If you’re a writer who cares about the craft, who writes out of conviction, who starts every chapter of their life on a blank page—this blog is for you.

 I’m also an experienced consultant and developer.
 I started developing websites at the age of 12.
 And I’ve been advising clients about digital and business strategy, corporate communications, and branding ever since.